redhat-cip/dci-openshift-app-agent/README.md

 1. Try to clean the cache just in case, and then list the available packages from the upstream repository to confirm if version 3 is listed.
 For example, for Podman 1.6.4, it is indeed provided by `rhel-8-for-x86_64-appstream-rpms` repo:

-    ```ShellSession
         $ sudo dnf clean all
         $ sudo dnf --disableexcludes all --disablerepo all --enablerepo rhel-8-for-x86_64-appstream-rpms list --available --showduplicates podman

         # If version 3 is listed, then run again:
         $ sudo dnf update podman
-    ```

 1. Try to find issues related to the Podman version you are using and apply the workarounds proposed.
 For example, for Podman 1.6.4, there was a [bug](https://github.com/containers/podman/issues/5306) related to the usage of rootless containers, in which it seems that, by removing .config and .local directories and starting from scratch, it fixed the issue.

 1. Confirm that the container tools version that corresponds to Podman 3 is enabled or not, and enable it if disabled (as long as it does not impact in other workloads apart from dci-openshift-app-agent running in the server).
 It can be checked with the following command:

-    ```ShellSession
         $ sudo dnf module list container-tools

         # If container-tools rhel8 is not enabled, type the following:
         $ sudo dnf module reset container-tools
         $ sudo dnf module enable container-tools:rhel8
         # And then upgrade podman
-    ```

 ## Proxy Considerations